GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Experiments

 \subsection{Implementation Detail}

 We implemented our proposed learning path recommendation framework using PyTorch \cite{PasGM2019} and the simulator code from previous works\cite{LiXY2023, ZhaSX2024}.
 In the process of generating KC structures graph, we adjusted the value of the chunk based on the number of KCs in the dataset.
-The chunk values used for the Junyi, Assist09, and MOOCCubex datasets were $800$, $600$, and $400$, respectively.
+The chunk values used for the Junyi, ASS09, and MOOCCubex datasets were $800$, $600$, and $400$, respectively.
 In the process of recommending learning path, the first 60\% of exercise logs in the dataset were used to train the environment KT, while the remaining exercise logs were used to train and test our model.
 To more accurately evaluate the model's performance, we trained a DKT \cite{PieBH2015} on the entire dataset to predict learners' mastery of target knowledge concepts in Eq. \eqref{equation:learning score}.
 Further, similar to previous methods \cite{ZhaSX2024,LiXY2023,LiuTL2019}, we considered a learner's mastery of a KC to be greater than $0.5$, as this implies a probability greater than $0.5$ of correctly answering an exericise related to that KC.
 Through testing, we observed that when using our DKT \cite{PieBH2015} for evaluation, the average improvement in learners' knowledge state per exercise was $0.001$.
 Thus, in section \ref{sec:Similarity Agent}, we set the threshold $\tau$ to 0.001.
 We used the Adam optimizer \cite{DieJ2015} for both the policy network and the value network, with a learning rate of 0.001.
-Our code is available at https://anonymous.4open.science/r/DLELP.